Brú Pension Fund Loan policy

 4.1

 The minimum loan amount is ISK 2,000,000.
-If the loan amount exceeds ISK 50,000,000 the fund makes higher demands for payment capacity and mortgage ratio and the credit rating cannot be lower than B. The maximum loan amount is ISK 95,000,000.
+If the loan amount above ISK 50,000,000 is requested, the fund will have increased requirements for payment capacity and mortgage ratio and the credit rating may not be lower than B. The total loan amount of each borrower(s) is a maximum of ISK 95,000,000.

 4.2

 There are 12 due dates per year.
-The choice is between a loan with equal installments or equal payments of interest and installments.
+The loan can be with equal installments or equal payments of interest and installments (annuity loan).

 4.3 Indexed mortgage loans